MicrosoftDocs/win32/desktop-src/DirectShow/cbasepin-connectedto.md

 ---
-Description: The ConnectedTo method retrieves a pointer to the connected pin, if any.
+description: The ConnectedTo method retrieves a pointer to the connected pin, if any.
 This method implements the IPin::ConnectedTo method. ms.assetid: d8978c9a-e498-4411-a052-f3c2fca570ef
 title: CBasePin.ConnectedTo method (Amfilter.h)
 ms.topic: reference